michaelzhang917/CarND-P4-Advanced-Lane-Lines/writeup.md

 ####4.
 Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Then I implenmented the steps introduced in the class (i.e., Section 33.
+Finding the Lines in Lesson 18) to find lane lines.
+It first used the histogram and window slidinng to identify lane-line pixels and then fitted lane lines with a 2nd order polynomial.
+The results like this:

 ![alt text][image5]